Frequently Asked Questions

 Students will begin taking classes August of 2019.

 What will the new campus have that the old campus did not?

 With the move to Glendale, the ACU campus size increases from about 20 acres to nearly 69 acres.
 The square footage of campus buildings goes from 150,000 square feet to nearly 500,000 square feet, including dozens of large classrooms and auditoriums.
 ACU will gain ample on-campus student housing including resort-style living and a swimming pool, an expansive library 10 times the size of the current library, nearly three times as many parking spaces, a campus store, a coffee shop, a huge student union and dining hall, and space for Firestorm athletic teams to practice and compete on-campus!
-We now have a number of new revenue sources that will come from an on-campus hotel, conference services, retail leases, and the campus store.
-These new revenue streams will help ACU continue to keep its tuition substantially lower than the average private college.

 Why was this decision made?